-The user's location is transferred from the NAS to the RADIUS server.
+The location of the AAA client and/or the end host is transferred from the NAS to the RADIUS server (based on a pre-established agreement or if the RADIUS server asks for it under consideration of privacy policies).
 The NAS and intermediaries (if any) are not allowed to use that information other than to forward it to the home network.

 The RADIUS server authenticates and authorizes the user requesting access to the network.
-If the user's location policies are available to the RADIUS server, the RADIUS server must deliver those policies in an Access Accept to the RADIUS client.
-This information may be needed if intermediaries or other elements want to act as Location Servers (see Section 4.2).
-If intermediaries do not receive these policies then they MUST NOT make any use of the location information other than forwarding it to the home network.
+If the user's location policies are available to the RADIUS server, the RADIUS server MUST deliver those policies in an Access Accept to the RADIUS client.
+This information MAY be needed if intermediaries or other elements want to act as Location Servers (see Section 4.2).
+If the NAS or intermediaries do not receive policies from the RADIUS server (or the end host itself) then they MUST NOT make any use of the location information other than forwarding it to the user's home network.

 Location Information may also be reported in accounting messages.
 Accounting messages are generated when the session starts, stops and periodically.
 Accounting messages may also be generated when the user roams during handoff.
 This information may be needed by the billing system to calculate the user's bill.
-For example, there may be different rates applied based on the location and there may be different tax rates applied based on the location.
+For example, there may be different tariffs or tax rates applied based on the location.
 Unless otherwise specified by authorization rules, location information in the accounting stream MUST NOT be transmitted to third parties.